- Associate Director, Dean's Scholars and Experiential Learning

 Areas of Expertise

-Peace Education, Youth and Peacebuilding, Conflict Resolution, International Education, Project Design & Evaluation
+Peace Education, Encounter Programs, Youth and Peacebuilding, Conflict Resolution, International Education, Project Design & Evaluation

-Dr. Alexander Cromwell is the Associate Director, Dean’s Scholars and Experiential Learning at the Elliott School.
-In this role he teaches all of the courses in the Dean’s Scholars sequence as well as short-term abroad courses.
-His research focuses on peace education in conflict contexts, and he has conducted research on the impact of these programs with Pakistani, Afghan, and Indonesian youth.
+Cromwell’s research focuses on education in conflict contexts, and he has conducted research on the impact of encounter-based peace education programs with Pakistani, Afghan, Indonesian, and US youth.
 He has over 10 years of experience with youth programming, and has worked with groups from the Middle East, South and Central Asia, Southeast Asia, Europe, and the United States.
-His recent projects include the Afghanistan-US Cross Cultural Peer Learning Program, a program that paired American and Afghan students for online dialogue, and his work serving as a peacebuilding facilitator for Project Common Bond, a camp that works with youth who lost a family member through war, terrorism, or violence.
-He also Co-Directed the Indonesia-U.S. Youth Leadership Program, which brought Indonesian high school students to the United States and American high school students to Indonesia for a conflict resolution and leadership education program.
-He previously taught courses at American University and George Mason University on topics such as youth and conflict, international intervention, peacebuilding and conflict resolution, identity, cross-cultural communication, and project design/evaluation.
-Additionally, he taught a short-term study abroad capstone practicum focused on project design and capacity building for AU grad students for the past 3 years to Southeast Asia.
+For the past few years he has served as a peacebuilding facilitator for Project Common Bond, a camp that works with youth who lost a family member through war, terrorism, or violence.
+He previously taught courses at American University and George Mason University, where he received his PhD.

 Ph.D.
 Conflict Analysis and Resolution, George Mason University